Spiegle Willcox: Biography

 In 1975, Willcox was invited to take part in a reunion concert for the Goldkette band at Carnegie Hall, where he renewed acquaintance with violinist Joe Venuti.
 Venuti persuaded the trombonist, now retired from the coal business, to join him on a series of club engagements, and they worked together until the violinist's death in 1978, by which time Willcox had firmly re-established himself on the music scene.

-He began to play regularly in America, including many appearances at the celebrated Sacramento Jazz Jubilee, and was a regular visitor to Europe.
+He began to play regularly in the US, including many appearances at the celebrated Sacramento Jazz Jubilee, and was a regular visitor to Europe.
 In addition, he made some appearances with Vince Giordano's Nighthawks Orchestra.
 He also made a rare venture into the recording studio with a group of Dutch musicians in Amsterdam in 1994.
-The resulting disc was released under the appropriate title of Jazz Keeps You Young, even though at the age of 91 it probably made him the oldest trombonist ever to record.
+The resulting disc was released under the appropriate title of Jazz Keeps You Young, even though, at the age of 91, it probably made him the oldest trombonist ever to record.

-At least until he died (and possibly after that, perhaps even still today) Spiegle Willcox held the world record for the longest recording career (76 years) of any musician that ever lived; his first records were made in 1923 while his last performance, with an Italian jazz band, was recorded and issued on CD in 1999.
+At least until he died (and possibly after that) Spiegle Willcox held the world record for the longest recording career (76 years) of any musician that ever lived (the record is held today by Stranger Malone); his first records were made in 1923 while his last performance, with an Italian jazz band, was recorded and issued on CD in 1999.

 In 1995, he won the Benny Carter Award of the American Federation of Jazz Societies.
-The trombonist reminisced on his experiences with Beiderbecke for the documentary film Bix in 1981, and can be heard discussing his life and music in a major television documentary series on jazz produced by film-maker Ken Burns.
-He is survived by two sons, Newell Jr. (†2017), Charles, daughter Cynthia, several grandchildren and great-grandchildren.
+He reminisced on his experiences with Beiderbecke for the documentary film Bix in 1981, and can be heard discussing his life and music in a major television documentary series on jazz produced by filmmaker Ken Burns.

+He is survived by two sons, Newell Jr. and Charles, daughter Cynthia, and several grandchildren and great-grandchildren.